rajjejosefsson/project-lagoon/README.md

 A Front End guide that anybody needs.

-This guide will help you to improve as a
+This guide will help you to improve as a developer.

 ## Pre-requisites